 Fire Pension Scheme

 The Firefighters’ Pension Scheme is a tax approved, defined benefit occupational pension scheme.
-The arrangements under the Firefighters’ Pension Scheme 1992 (1992 Scheme), the Firefighters’ Pension Scheme 2007 (2007 Scheme) and from 1 April 2015, the new Firefighters’ Pension Scheme 2015 (2015 Scheme) offer a range of benefits that provide financial security both in the time up to retirement and beyond.
+The arrangements under the Firefighters’ Pension Scheme 1992 (FPS 1992), the Firefighters’ Pension Scheme (Wales) 2007 (FPS 2007) and from 1 April 2015, the new Firefighters’ Pension Scheme (Wales) 2015 (FPS 2015) offer a range of benefits that provide financial security both in the time up to retirement and beyond.

-You will note that the website has been split between the 1992 Scheme, the 2007 Scheme and the new 2015 Scheme and you will therefore need to refer to the appropriate section in order to find out more about your scheme.
+The website has been split between the FPS 1992, FPS 2007 and the new FPS 2015.
+You will therefore need to refer to the appropriate section in order to find out more about your scheme.

 These Schemes are very secure because the benefits are set out in law and regulated by Parliament, plus there is no link to the Open-market, unlike with any defined contribution scheme.

 Carmarthenshire County Council, as the administering authority of the Local Government Pension Scheme (LGPS) for the Dyfed Pension Fund and administrator of the Police and Firefighters’ Pension Schemes, use your personal data in accordance with Data Protection legislation to provide you with pension administration service.
 For more information about how we use your data, who we share it with and what rights you have to in relation to your information, you will need to refer to the Dyfed Pension Fund's Privacy Notice.